NayrMu/DnDRoller/README.md

 # DnDRoller
- Generates character abilities given teh chracters race and class.
+ Generates character abilities given the chracters race and class.

 Hi and welcome to my first Github project.
 This is actually my second project in python and was a practice in learning